tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 If provided, `appLabel` replaces the respective attribute of the key pool.
-If the gateway supports final keys and `finalKey` is provided, the gateway SHOULD verify that `finalKey` contains an MLS key package that is valid according to [MLS RFC].
+If the gateway supports final keys and `finalKey` is provided, the gateway SHOULD verify that `finalKey` contains an MLS key package that is valid according to {{?I-D.ietf-mls-protocol}}.
 The `finalKey` is stored for the given key pool, replacing the previously stored final key (if present).

 ## Key Package Retrieval